Academic customer

 Partner Audit

 A Microsoft business unit that is responsible for using a systematic, disciplined, technology-enabled approach to evaluate and improve the effectiveness of enterprise risk management, governance, controls, and company operations.
-Group within Internal Audit that applies a risk-based approach to review past deals and ask for contractually required evidence and support for the transaction.
-Typically, there are four audits conducted per year; each one includes eight to fifteen partners.
+Leverages a risk-based approach to review past deals and ask for contractually required evidence and support for transactions.
+Typically, there are four audits conducted per year, and each one includes 8–15 partners.

-A Microsoft business unit focused on providing compliance oversight, streamlining the partner experience, and reducing internal churn to enhance Microsoft third-party risk management capabilities.
+A Microsoft business unit focused on providing compliance oversight, streamlining the partner experience, and reducing internal churn to enhance Microsoft’s third-party risk management capabilities.

 Playbook

-Set of materials to help a partner improve their compliance maturity or capabilities; includes explanatory documents, training, FAQ, and/or how-to documentation.
+Materials to help a partner improve their compliance maturity or capabilities; includes explanatory documents, training, FAQ, or ‘how to’ documentation.

 Product

-Means the Microsoft online services, tools, software, hardware, or professional support or consulting services with respect to which Microsoft grants a company certain rights or other benefits.
+Means the Microsoft online services, tools, software, hardware, or professional support or consulting services with respect to which Microsoft has grants Company certain rights or other benefits.

 Rehabilitation